-If you are in need of some simple yet effective calming strategies as we start to unwind from this mammoth year and the chaos of Christmas, consider the following and let us know how you go.
+If you are in need of some simple yet effective calming strategies as we start to unwind from this hard year and the chaos of Christmas Day and Boxing Day, consider the following and let us know how you go.

 The strategies below aim to help your kids regulate when overwhelmed and challenged with sensory overload: